mirrorjs/mirror/docs/api.md

 You can call `render` multiple times in your app.
 The first time being called, `render` will create a `Redux` store using all the `reducers` and `effects` you defined through `mirror.model` method.
 After that, all later calls will [replace your store's reducer](http://redux.js.org/docs/api/Store.html#replaceReducer) and re-render your app.

 What's the point of that?
-It allows you to inject models dynamically.
+It allows you to inject models dynamically, it's very convenient for code-splitting.

+#### Update models on the fly

 For example, suppose you have an `app.js`:

 ```js
 // app.js

 import React from 'react'
 import mirror, {actions, connect, render} from 'mirrorx'